-I started at Proxima five years ago, as a Market Insight Researcher in the Wales office.
+I started at Proxima five years ago as a Market Insight Researcher in the Wales office.
 Knowing little about Procurement, I learned a lot in my first three months and knew the culture of Proxima was a great fit for me.
 A member of the Leadership team noticed and offered me the opportunity to move into Consulting to support a large Proxima team at a Financial Services client for a few months.
 Even though I was new to the world of procurement at this point, the confidence they had in me picking it up quickly and making an impact was all I needed to go for it.

 Very quickly, I gained a support network.
 My team on the client site quickly taught me the basics of procurement and how to navigate the complexities of a regulated environment, as well as the new art of stakeholder management.
 At the time, this was unexpected – I naively thought Consultants were individualistic and they wouldn’t provide so much coaching proactively on day one.
 Now I know this is just the way Proxima works.

 Just as my client engagement was coming to an end, an internal job advert was released to join the Solutions Team, a promotion opportunity away from the consulting world.
-Initially, I wasn’t confident in my chances but loved the look of the job, there was an opportunity to develop a completely different set of skills and to put my English degree to use.
-After discussions with my internal mentor, and coaching from my Career Manager, I put myself forward with nothing to lose, as I was happy to continue on the Consulting path if I didn’t make it through.
+Initially, I wasn’t confident in my chances but loved the look of the job; there was an opportunity to develop a completely different set of skills and put my English degree to use.
+After discussions with my internal mentor and coaching from my Career Manager, I put myself forward with nothing to lose, as I was happy to continue on the Consulting path if I didn’t make it through.
 Good news, I did.